 Offshore wind farms are typically built with large turbines in considerable numbers.
 The most recent offshore wind farms built or under construction in Denmark have capacities of 200-400 MW.
-In the Energy agreement from 2018 three wind farms with a capacity of at least 800 MW each has been decided.
+Projects of up to 600 MW are being planned in Danish waters.
 In UK, Netherlands and German waters offshore wind farms of several thousand MW are being developed.